StudiousSteve/python-get-weather/README.md

 Python API built for the National Weather Service (NWS) Web API.

 Python Tiny API is a lightweight python application programming interface built using fastapi.
 Under the hood, it calls the National Weather Service Web API.
-It uses Swagger to document api endpoint information.
+It uses Docker for containerization, Swagger for api endpoint documentation.